- Overview-Tax Program

 - Do you want to volunteer to prepare taxes?
 Capstone needs you!

 - Save Some, Spend Some-Make the Most of Your 2017 Tax Return!

 - Watch Laura and Liz talk about tax time on Fox44/ABC22!

 Want to prepare and file your own taxes?
-Go to: www.myfreetaxes.com No charge for those earning $64,000 or less; there may be a nominal fee for those who earn more.
+Go to: www.myfreetaxes.com No charge for those earning $64,000 or less; there may be a nominal fee for state filing for those who earn more.